kuraga/kewlr/README.md

 # API

-Boogy let you import two different functions, so you can choose between either `strict` and `loose` mode when you include this module into your project.
+Kewlr let you import two different functions, so you can choose between either `strict` and `loose` mode when you include this module into your project.
 Each of the functions takes two arguments of any type, and returns a boolean result.
 Primitive types are equal if they are `===`.
 While composite types, i.e. `Objects` and `Arrays`, are considered equal if they have both the same structure and each sub-value is also equal.
 Circular references in composite structures are supported.